Széll Kálmán tér metro station

 Széll Kálmán tér (Széll Kálmán Square) is a station on the M2 (East-West) line of the Budapest Metro.
 It is located under Széll Kálmán Square in Buda.
+From its opening in 1972 until 2011, the station (and square) was known as Moszkva tér.

-At 38.4m below ground level, it is the deepest station of the Budapest Metro.
+The station was opened on 22 December 1972 as part of the extension of the line from Deák Ferenc tér station to Déli pályaudvar station.
+At 38.4 m below ground level, it is the deepest station of the Budapest Metro.
 Near the station, numerous bus and tram routes pass or converge, making it one of the city's major transport interchanges.
-The station was open on 22 December 1972 as part of the extension of the line from Deák Ferenc tér to Déli pályaudvar.

-From its opening in 1972 until 2011, the station (and square) was known as Moszkva tér.
-The exterior of the building is strikingly similar to that of Saint Petersburg's Pionerskaya Station.
-Renovations of the station began in 2015, along with the surrounding square.
+The station is accessed by a building in the centre of the square, the exterior of which is strikingly similar to that of Saint Petersburg's Pionerskaya Station.
+Within this building, escalators descend directly from street level to platform level.
+At the foot of the escalators is a concourse, which gives access to platform faces on either side, forming a single island platform.